bingli8899/BEM780_NGS_tutorials/README.md

 ```
 The user should check the dependencies installed in their system first and then proceed to install softwares.

 To install the actual software, I presented part of my method to download through source dependencies in $ROOT/script/software_installation.sh.
-It is noted that I tested this code in a online server with Linux system.
+It is noted that I tested this code in a online server with Linux system (x86_64bit).
+To check the Linux system you are running, run "uname -m" as the command line.
 Depending on the system, the codes (./script/software_installation.sh) may need to be modified.
 If there is any problem of running the code, I would suggest to run separate chunks of codes as separated by the ### in either script to figure out the issues.

 # Section 3: Description of the example data
 This tutorial worked through real human data to represent the pipeline.
+By conducting variant calling to the human data, we can understand what is the genetic difference between the reference genome and our dataset.
+Those genetic variants could be used for downstream analysis to call for single nucleotide variants, insertions and deletions , and structural variants.

-It also utilized some simulated data to test codes, because simulated dataset are smaller and could be run quickly.
+This tutorial also utilized some simulated data to test codes, because simulated dataset are smaller and could be run quickly.
 The description of the simulated dataset and its corresponding dataset are presented in **[example/simulated_data](example/simulated_data/)**.
 Details about this simulated dataset will not be presented along this tutorial.

 ### Let's download the example data from SRA
 Sequence Read Archive (SRA) data, available through multiple cloud providers and NCBI servers, is the largest publicly available repository for raw sequencing data.
 A commonly used method to download from SRA is to use SRAtools (https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
 In the above section, we downloaded through conda.
 If the conda downloaded version doesn't work, I would suggest to download the newest version from source code.